 Council Elections

-Please find further information about how Northern Grampians Shire residents, landowners and business owners can vote and stand as a candidate in the next election from the options below.
+Please find information here on how Northern Grampians Shire residents, landowners, and business owners can vote, stand as candidates in the next election and find out about our current councillors.

 Candidate Training and Information

-Local Government Victoria and the Victorian Electorate Commission require people to meet certain eligibility criteria in order to become a candidate in a council election.
-This includes undertaking a mandatory candidate training session provided by the Victorian GovernmentThere are also a number of optional training opportunities to help candidates better prepare for the election campaign process.
+Local Government Victoria and the Victorian Electoral Commission require people to meet certain eligibility criteria to become a candidate in a council election.
+This includes undertaking a mandatory candidate training session provided by the Victorian GovernmentThere are also several optional training opportunities available to help candidates better prepare for the election campaign process.

 Mandatory Candidate Training